EmpireofZakuul/Game-Engines-Assignment-Final/README.md

          A feature I like is the ablity to switch from colour to greyscale view or vice versa at any time, by simply bring up the games menu in game.</li>
 	<img src="/images/GreyscaleInGame.png" style="width:128px;height:128px;">

-  <li><b>Percedural city:</b> I was very pleased when I got the percedural Generated city working.
+  <li><b>Percedural city:</b> I was very pleased when I got the percedural generated city working.
 On top of getting the city to generate, I was pleased to be able to get the perlin noise to work aswell.
 	This allows the heights of the buildings to be a varity of different sizes, which makes the city feel more alive, instead of prefabs of ready made building being spawned in.
 	Not only does this allow the city to be unique, each time the game is played, but I also feel that it will add some more playablity to the game.</li>
 	<img src="/images/City.png" style="width:128px;height:128px;">